 Support and funding

-In 2020, the office of the dean will once again provide extensive funding for doctoral candidates in the Faculty of Business, Economics and Social Sciences.
-We are very happy about these resources and hope that they both contribute to and create the conditions required for first-class research.
+In 2021, the office of the dean will once again provide funding for doctoral candidates in the Faculty of Business, Economics and Social Sciences.
+We are very happy about these resources and hope they contribute to creating the conditions required for first-class research.

-- participation in summer schools or external workshops
+- participation in (online-) summer schools or (online-) workshops

 - direct research needs (to procure data sets or cover transcription costs)